-Help enhance Old Town Lafayette and apply for the Lafayette Uban Renewal Authority (LURA) Old Town Facade Improvement grant.
-Financial assistance is available to business and property owners who wish to make exterior improvements to commercial and residential buildings within the Old Town Urban Renewal District.
+Help enhance Lafayette and apply for the Lafayette Urban Renewal Authority (LURA) Facade Improvement grant.
+Financial assistance is available to business and property owners who wish to make exterior improvements to commercial and residential buildings within the Urban Renewal Districts.

-The LURA Old Town Facade Improvement Program enhances and preserves the unique character of Old Town Lafayette, improves the economic vitality and marketability of the downtown, and creates an inviting downtown environment that will encourage visitors to stay in Old Town for extended periods of time.
+The LURA Facade Improvement Program enhances and preserves the unique character of Lafayette, improves the economic vitality and marketability of the downtown, and creates an inviting downtown environment that will encourage visitors to stay for extended periods of time.

-Any owner or tenant of a commercial or residential building within the Old Town Urban Renewal District can use grant funds for improvements made to building facades that are visible to the public from the street, sidewalk, or alley.
+Any owner or tenant of a commercial or residential building within the Urban Renewal Districts can use grant funds for improvements made to building facades that are visible to the public from the street, sidewalk, or alley.

 The applicant must provide a minimum 50% match for any amount awarded.
-This grant is eligible for projects up to $30,000 ($15,000 LURA match and $15,000 Owner match).
+This grant is eligible for projects up to $50,000 ($25,000 LURA match and $25,000 Owner match).
 Less than 50% owner match may be considered due to great community benefit or financial hardship.
-Projects over $30,000 are welcomed and will be considered by the full LURA board and not the sub-committee.
+Projects over $50,000 are welcomed and will be considered by the full LURA board and not the sub-committee.
+Projects under $10,000 will be reviewed by the Executive Director.

-Download the Old Town Facade Improvement Program guide and application.
+Download the 2023 LURA Façade Improvement Program guide and application.
 You can also complete your application online.

 Only improvements made to building facades visible to the public from the street, sidewalk, or alley are eligible.